qmk/qmk_api/docs/keyboard_support.md

 # QMK Compiler Keyboard Suppport

 By default the template that QMK Compiler has is very limited.
 You can only specify a keymap and can not reference macros or custom keys.
-QMK Compiler supports custom templates so your compiled keymaps can be more featureful.
+QMK Compiler lets you specify information about your keyboard so that configurator apps can make use of them.

+# Keyboard Metadata

+To aid Web and GUI programs that wish to use this API we are publishing metadata about keyboards.
+You can use this metadata to get information about the keyboard like Manufacturer, Product and Vendor ID's, Processor, and more.
+This data is populated from the [qmk_firmware](https://github.com/qmk/qmk_firmware) repository.

+## Available Metadata

+# Keymap Templates

+QMK Compiler builds a keymap based on the layout you submit in your JSON payload.
+To do it makes use of a template file to generate that keymap.

 ## Default Template